poelstra/mhub/README.md

 ### Node types

 MHub supports different types of nodes.

-When the nodes are given as an array of strings (legacy format), all nodes are created as `Exchange` nodes.
+The default configuration has a node named `default`, which is configured as a `HeaderStore`.
+This is likely all you need for many applications.

-Much more flexibility can be achieved by passing them as an object of { node_name: node_definition } pairs:
+You can configure custom nodes in the `nodes` property of the server configuration as an object of `{ node_name: node_definition }` pairs as:

 ```js
 // In server.conf.json:
 {